To get started, view this short video:

-Regardless of your class level or major, Trojan Talks are a great way to explore an organization or an industry.
-You do not need to know all about an organization to attend a Trojan Talk.
-In fact, employers are there to introduce themselves to you and get you excited about their organization.
+Regardless of your class level or major, Virtual Trojan Talks (information sessions) are a great way to explore an organization or an industry.
+You do not need to know all about an organization to attend a Virtual Trojan Talk.
+In fact, employers are there to introduce themselves and get you excited about their organization.
 Providing insight on such topics as open positions and organization culture, they can also help you prepare for an upcoming interview.
-Every year, the Career Center facilitates hundreds of Trojan Talks on or near campus, often in conjunction with On-Campus Recruiting (OCR) or Career Fairs.
+Every year, the Career Center facilitates hundreds of Trojan Talks, often in conjunction with On-Campus Recruiting (OCR) or Career Fairs.

 What Should I Expect?